 We look at challenges in our current culture, seeking to equip the next generation of Christians to live in the world with their sole confidence in the gospel.
-We seek to cultivate a friendly environment in which all youth are welcome to attend.
-Throughout the year, we have special outreach events for the youth; past events include Glow Hockey and Slip’N Slide Kickball.
+We aim to cultivate a friendly environment in which all youth are welcome to attend.
+Throughout the year, we have special outreach events for the kids; past events include Glow Hockey and Slip’N Slide Kickball.
 Click here to check out the schedule for our new youth series iGods: Navigating a Technological Culture!

 Stephen Reformed Church’s Youth Ministry has a twofold mission: